obiwanjacobi/vst.net/Source.Core/Code/readme.md

 ## TODOs

 * Merge core branch into master
-* CLI needs an option to do both plugin and host (Samples.WrapperPlugin)
+* CLI does not detect dependencies of dependencies (interop)

 ## Issues